KausarHina/lucky_day_multipage/README.md

 8. Navigate to your Ganache Dashboard once again

     - your wallet and public address will be listed as the first address on the Ganache dashboard
-    - the another address in the list to be your "Seller_Address" options -- as described below in step 5.
+    - the another address in the list will be your "Seller_Address" options -- as described below in step 5.

 <img  src="./app/Images/address.png"  width="600" />